crgeary/erc20-cookiecoin/README.md

-# Cookie Token
+# CookieCoin

-The cookie token is an ERC20 token for the Ethereum network.
+The cookie coin is an ERC20 token for the Ethereum network.

 ---